Articles and resources to help Christians learn to pray

 Take time to seek ways God wants you to experience His love, and then extend the love He has given you beyond yourself to others.

-KIM BUTTS is co-founder and vice president of Harvest Prayer Ministries.
+KIM BUTTS is co-founder and Executive Director of Harvest Prayer Ministries.
 This article appeared in Prayer Connect magazine.
 It appears here with permission.

 PRAYER, PEACE, and the PRESENCE of GOD by David Butts